ansible-collections/servicenow.itsm/docs/unit_testing.md

 Again, for an example setup, see template at the start of the document, or take a look at existing tests.

+## Testing methods that require an HTTP client instance

+If we need to mock HTTP client responses or make assertions about the client's methods that were called (and their arguments), we can use the `client` fixture.
+The fixture returns a `Mock` instance with the same spec as our `Client`'s.